 I’ve written before that instructors should be able to introduce themselves in 90 seconds or less.
 I mostly just want your big experience bullet points, and things that are specific to the class you are teaching.
 If you were a cop at some point, that’s relevant to teaching a concealed carry class.
-If you have attended Andrew Branca‘s legal training, that’s relevant to the legality of lethal force.
+If you have attended Andrew Branca‘s legal training (or – even better – are one of his certified instructors), that’s relevant to the legality of lethal force.
 If you spent ten years at the School of Infantry teaching machine guns, that’s relevant to being an instructor.
 I don’t need to know that you were promoted to vehicle maintenance officer for your platoon on your second tour in Panama in ’87.
 If you were the NCO of the quarter at the 673rd Space Shuttle Squadron, Q3 of 1995…that’s not relevant to a concealed carry class and I don’t care.

 However, the only thing worse than a too-long introduction is no introduction at all.
 In my recent concealed carry class there was no introduction.
 I had to piece together a. that there were two instructors (I thought there was only one) and b. what their names and backgrounds were.
 The first instructor was obvious – he walked into the classroom, sat down at the front, and started talking.
 He did not provide his name, any sort of background, or list any credentials relevant to the teaching of a concealed carry class.

 I was able to piece together each instructor’s background from vague anecdotes given through out the class.
 I didn’t know their names until sometime after lunch.
 Their names were presented on the very last slide of the PowerPoint presentation.
 Why the very last slide and not the first slide?
 If you figure that out, let me know!